awslabs/amazon-s3-data-replication-hub-plugin/docs/DEPLOYMENT_EN.md

 Click Next to specify a secret name, and click Create in teh last step.

 > Note that if the AK/SK is for source bucket, **READ** access to bucket is required, if it's for destination bucket, **READ** and **WRITE** access to bucket is required.
-For Amazon S3, you can refer to [Example IAM Policy](./IAM_POLICY.md)
+For Amazon S3, you can refer to [Set up Credential](./IAM_POLICY.md)

 ## 4. Launch AWS Cloudformation Stack

-Please follow below steps to deploy this plugin via AWS Cloudformation.
+Please follow below steps to deploy this solution via AWS Cloudformation.

 1. Sign in to AWS Management Console, switch to the region to deploy the CloudFormation Stack to.